 What is Stain?

-Based on chemical nature: There are three kinds of stain, namely an acidic, basic and neutral, depending upon the chemical nature of the stain.
+Based on chemical nature: There are three kinds of stain, acidic, basic and neutral, depending upon the chemical nature of the stain.

 Based on the staining method: There are four kinds of stain, viz. direct, indirect, differential and selective stains.

-- Enables us to see the organism better: Microorganisms are very minute creatures as well as appear transparent, so staining makes the specimen easy to identify.
+- Enables us to see the organism better: Microorganisms are very minute creatures as well as appear transparent, so staining makes the specimen 9easy to identify.

 - To identify a particular structure: For further study of microorganisms, it is also important to study the various internal and external structure of organism like flagella, capsule, nucleus, spores etc.